-- The registration fee and the Bond are to be paid on enrolment. - The service collects fees for permanent bookings by Direct Debit only, - The direct debit form is to be filled out before the child starts care. - If the nominated date to start the Direct Debit does not cover the first two weeks this amount is to be paid over the counter on the first day of attendance. - The direct debit must be activated within two weeks of commencement of care. - The parent nominates the day (Wednesday, Thursday or Friday) the first debit is to be debited from their banking account. - The parent pays the "set up" fee for the debit and the service pays the ongoing cost of this service, - The fee is debited fortnightly only. - The parent is to ensure the child/children are registered at Centrelink for childcare. - You will be required to confirm your child's attendance bookings through your MyGov account. - If for any reason the child enrolment is not confirmed at Centrelink for CCS entitlements, the parent is to pay the full rate of fees.
+- The service collects fees for permanent bookings by Direct Debit only, - The direct debit form is to be filled out before the child starts care. - If the nominated date to start the Direct Debit does not cover the first two weeks this amount is to be paid over the counter on the first day of attendance. - The direct debit must be activated within two weeks of commencement of care. - The parent nominates the day (Wednesday, Thursday or Friday) the first debit is to be debited from their banking account. - The parent pays the "set up" fee for the debit and the service pays the ongoing cost of this service, - The fee is debited fortnightly only. - The parent is to ensure the child/children are registered at Centrelink for childcare. - You will be required to confirm your child's attendance bookings through your MyGov account. - If for any reason the child enrolment is not confirmed at Centrelink for CCS entitlements, the parent is to pay the full rate of fees.